 (1) Suspend the proprietary school's license to operate one or more programs; or

-(2) Revoke the proprietary school's license to operate one or more programs; or
+(2) Revoke the proprietary school's license to operate one or more programs; or revocation of the proprietary school's license.
+Within five (5) business days of the

 (3) Take no further action.